Savannah Travel Blog Columbia Square

 Although it was neglected throughout much of its history, like most of the city’s eastern side, Columbia Square has now enjoyed a thorough restoration to become one of Savannah‘s loveliest spots.

-Colombia Square in Savannah fountain
+Columbia Square in Savannah

 The restorative efforts kicked off in the 1950s when a group of society women, concerned about the demolitions which threatened to destroy Savannah’s historic soul, drew the line at the proposed destruction of the 1820 Isaiah Davenport House.
 They joined forces as the Historic Savannah Foundation, dedicated to protecting the city’s architectural heritage.
 Over the years, the foundation has purchased and saved over 300 buildings in Savannah’s historic center.
 Without their labor, the city would be a much more common place.